 Notes on Collegiality

 Your task in this process is to help your colleagues improve their learning resources.
-Please ensure that you focus your feedback on structure their resource as related to each of the topics that we covered in class.
+Please ensure that you focus your feedback on the structure of their resource as related to each of the topics that we covered in class.
 Your task is not to criticize the content that your colleagues have chosen as their topic.
 This means that you don’t need to be an expert in the content area of the resource in order to help your colleagues improve their resource.

 Your notes and critique should focus on aspects of the resource that will be assessed including the clarity of the lesson, appropriate outcomes, alignment, interactivity, inclusivity, technology use and rationale, presentation, citations, etc.), and it must be constructive.
 Don’t simply say that something is not effective; offer collegial suggestions for improvement.